tewarid/course-c/input-output.md

   int fscanf(FILE *fp; char *format, ...)
   ```

-- `format` is the format string; this contains the text to be matched against the input, interspersed with conversion specifications that are used to convert and read values into the following arguments
+- `format` is the format string containing text to be matched against the input

 - Blanks and tabs in the format string are ignored